simonbengtsson/airdash/README.md

 # AirDash

-Easiest file transfer from Android to Computer
+Easiest file transfer from Android to Computer.

 ## Pitch